As spiritual people, we believe in the power of love. And when we begin romantic relationships, we want to trust in love as well.

 You have heard that it was said, You shall not commit adultery.
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.

 In Matthew 19:8, Jesus goes on to say,

-I tell you that anyone who divorces his wife, except for sexual immorality, and marries another woman commits adultery.
+I tell you that anyone who divorces his wife, except for immorality, and marries another woman commits adultery.

 So, infidelity can be seen as starting in the heart, and it is the only example that Jesus gives us as a pretty good reason to leave a marriage if things can’t be fixed.
 By modern standards, of course, abuse inside a marriage might also have been a deal breaker, but no one seems to have asked Jesus about that.